Most photographers have a defining moment in their photography life that they see as the point of transformation.

-For me, it came many years later after I picked up my first digital camera.
+For me, it came many years after I picked up my first digital camera.

 I still remember that time when I was traveling in Scotland, I was sight-seeing in Inverness (a town in the North of Scotland).
 One of my itinerary was to visit the Inverness Castle.

-I can never forget how Inverness Castle looked.
-It's partly because of its bright color.
-But most importantly, it's because of an interesting conversation I had with a stranger here.
+Maybe it was because of its distractingly bright color.
+But most importantly, it's because of an interesting conversation I had with a stranger there.

-It was the evening golden hour and I was shooting photos of the castle.
-By the way, I didn’t know golden hour was the best time to photograph with natural light.
-I was there at the right time by luck.
+It was golden hour and I was taking photos of the castle.
+By the way, I didn’t know golden hour was the best time to photograph that time.

 As I was minding my own business, an elderly man walked towards me.
 He was also taking photos of the castle with his camera.

-You might think I was just being very dramatic, and you’re probably right!
+Now...you might think I was just being very dramatic.

 But let me explain…